How to Take Care of School Shoes So They Last Longer

 Have you just forked out a small fortune on school shoes?
 Me too.
 The good thing is I have a few tricks up my sleeve to take care of your kid’s school shoes, so they last longer.

 It’s back-to-school season.
-You’ve got the school uniform, the school supplies, and then you’ve spent an eye-watering amount of money on school shoes.
+You’ve got the school uniform, and the school supplies, and then you’ve spent an eye-watering amount of money on school shoes.
 Whilst kids are not known for their respect for footwear, the good news is that with a little bit of love and care, you can make your kid’s school shoes last as long as they fit in them.

 Here are six tips I use to prolong the life of my kids’ shoes: